 In tandem with Equus Technology Group, Tampa Bay Downs instituted the Live It Up Challenge handicapping contest, won by Glenn Wilson of nearby Westchase.
 Wilson was the only player to stay alive through the duration of the event; he won $1,500 and a seat at the 2015 Daily Racing Form/National Thoroughbred Racing Association National Handicapping Championship in January in Las Vegas.

 On March 29, Tampa Bay Downs played host to the first Jockeys and Jeans barbecue luncheon to benefit the Permanently Disabled Riders Fund.
-Among those in attendance were seven-time Tampa Bay Downs leading jockey Mike Manganello; Hall of Famers Pat Day, Walter Blum, Jacinto Vasquez and Bill Boland; Ramon Dominguez; and early female pioneers Barbara Jo Rubin, Diane Crump and Mary Russ, as well as several disabled former riders.
+Among those in attendance were six-time Tampa Bay Downs leading jockey Mike Manganello; Hall of Famers Pat Day, Walter Blum, Jacinto Vasquez and Bill Boland; Ramon Dominguez; and early female pioneers Barbara Jo Rubin, Diane Crump and Mary Russ, as well as several disabled former riders.

 L.J.
 McKanas, a trainer competing at Tampa Bay Downs for the first time, delighted racegoers by appearing as a contestant on the CBS reality show Survivor.

 Track announcer Richard Grunder marked his 30th season at Tampa Bay Downs during the 2013-2014 meeting.

 The racing action was fast and furious from the outset during the 2014-2015 meeting, as jockey Antonio Gallardo rode five winners on the first stakes Saturday of the season and 2-year-old Catalina Red set a stakes record of 1:09.32 in the six-furlong Inaugural Stakes.